yawaramin/bs-webapi/README.md

 ## Build Docs

 You will need `ocamldoc` installed globally, and also need to run the build (as above) at least once.
+Also, you'll need to run this inside bash.
 Then:

     npm run docs